GoogleChrome/web.dev/src/site/content/en/blog/wakelock/index.md

 To avoid draining the battery, most devices quickly go to sleep when left idle.
 While this is fine most of the time, some applications need to keep the screen or the device awake in order to complete their work.
-For example, a run-tracking app (turns the screen off, but keeps the system awake), or a game, like [Ball Puzzle](https://ball-puzzle.appspot.com/), that uses the device motion APIs for input.
+Examples include a run-tracking app (turns the screen off, but keeps the system awake), or a game, like [Ball Puzzle](https://ball-puzzle.appspot.com/), that uses the device motion APIs for input.

-The [Wake Lock API][spec-ed] provides a way to prevent the device from dimming and locking the screen or prevent the device from going to sleep.
+The [Wake Lock API][spec-ed] provides a way to prevent the device from dimming and locking the screen or to prevent the device from going to sleep.
 This capability enables new experiences that, until now, required a native app.

-The Wake Lock API aims to reduce the need for hacky and potentially power-hungry workarounds.
+The Wake Lock API reduces the need for hacky and potentially power-hungry workarounds.
 It addresses the shortcomings of an older API which was limited to simply keeping the screen on, and had a number of security and privacy issues.